New Zealand Collection

 Rick Rudd has collected studio ceramics since the late 1970s and the Rick Rudd Collection now consists of over 1,000 works.

 More than 300 pieces in the Collection were made by Rick.
-Currently, 120 of these are now on show, including examples from all styles of his practice from 1968 when he first worked with clay, to the present day.
+Currently, many of these are on show, including examples from all styles of his practice from 1968 when he first worked with clay, to the present day.

 Works from 1992 - 2022